-The securities being offered by the selling shareholders are shares of our common stock.
-Prior to this offering there has been no public or private trading market for our common stock and there will be no such trading market until our common stock is approved for quotation on the OTC Bulletin Board.
-As of August 31, 2009, there were issued and outstanding 10,103,651 shares of common stock that were held by 106 shareholders of record.
+The securities being offered by the Selling Security Holders are shares of our common stock.
+Prior to this offering there was no public or private trading market for our common stock and the quotation of our common stock on the OTC Bulletin Board commenced on November 13, 2009.
+As of April 20 2010, there were issued and outstanding 12,031,761 shares of common stock that were held by 125 shareholders of record.

-The holders of common stock are entitled to one vote per share on all matters to be voted upon by the shareholders; provided that no proxy shall be voted if executed more than one year prior to the date of the stockholders' meeting except as may otherwise be provided by our board of directors from time to time.
+The holders of common stock are entitled to one vote per share on all matters to be voted upon by the shareholders, provided that no proxy shall be voted if executed more than one year prior to the date of the stockholders' meeting except as may otherwise be provided by our board of directors from time to time.
 Only stockholders of record at the close of business on day twenty prior to the date of the meeting are entitled to vote at the stockholders' meeting.
 Holders of our common stock do not have cumulative voting rights.